BrenoAqua/Senren/README.md

 - Simply add the `NSFW` tag to any card to automatically blur its image.

 ### Definition Toggle
-- Switch between definitions by pressing the left or right button on either side of the displayed definition.
-(This will be hidden if there is only one definition.)
+- Switch between definitions by pressing the left or right button on either side of the displayed definition (this option will be hidden if there is only one definition).
+You can also switch using the left and right arrow keys.

 ![Example](https://github.com/BrenoAqua/Senren/blob/main/images/v1.6.gif)